-What exactly constitutes Profiling and Automated Decision Making, and when would they ever be legitimately utilised?
+What exactly constitutes Profiling and Automated Decision Making, and when would they ever be legitimately utilized?

-Organisations will use the data to predict online behaviour; generally within the context of marketing purposes, for example, email marketing campaigns use profiling with the view to assist with the targeting of goods and services.
-The purpose is to predict an individual’s’ online behaviour and make “automated decisions” regarding this behaviour which leads onto the second issue of Automated Decision Making.
+Organisations will use the data to predict online behavior; generally within the context of marketing purposes, for example, email marketing campaigns use profiling with the view to assist with the targeting of goods and services.
+The purpose is to predict an individual’s’ online behavior and make “automated decisions” regarding this behavior which leads to the second issue of Automated Decision Making.